 Jean Luc’s Jeehell FMGS A320

 This is a remarkable piece of software.
 It has fly-by-wire (FBW) implementation and FMGS software integration.
 Hardware drivers are available for vendor products such as Flight Deck Solution, Skalarki, Cockpit-Concept, and CP Flight.
 Jean Luc listens to his community and pushes out bug fixes and new features on a regular basis.
 If you have a problem with the software, post it in the forum, or on the bug tracker, and he will attempt to fix it.
 All of this is available for free at no cost.
-Jean Luc should be commended and awarded a medal for all his efforts.
+Jean Luc should be commended for his efforts.
 The software is continually updated with bug fixes and features.
 There is no failure simulation in the freeware version of the software however, so if you require that level of fidelity, it may be best to look at the other software, or enquire about the commercial version of Jeehell FMGS.

-There are some other reasons why one may consider building an Airbus over Boeing (from a builders perspective):
+There are some other reasons why one may consider building an Airbus over Boeing (from a flightdeck builders perspective):

 - Fewer mechanical parts